 When to Call a Workers’ Compensation Attorney

 You might need to contact a workers’ compensation attorney in Denver if your employer does not have workers’ comp insurance, if your employer or the insurer denied your claim, or if someone’s negligence caused your accident.
 A personal injury lawsuit against your employer and/or another party could result in greater compensation than an insurance claim alone.
-If your workplace accident caused serious injuries such as broken bones, brain injury, or spinal cord injury, contact a Denver personal injury attorney.
+If your workplace accident caused serious injuries such as broken bones, brain injury, or spinal cord injury, contact a Denver work injury attorney.

 Common Types of Fatality